-For this topic, Cancer Care Operations Manager, Nurse Evelyn Wallace, and her team of Dedicated Cancer Nurses at AXA PPP, answer your questions about bowel cancer, colon cancer and rectal cancer.
+For this topic, Cancer Care Operations Manager, Nurse Evelyn Wallace, and her team of Dedicated Cancer Nurses at AXA PPP, answer your questions about coping with prostate cancer.

 Here we’ve rounded up the best of the team’s support and insights around the most commonly asked questions:

 The prostate is a small gland in a man’s pelvis below the bladder, which produces the fluid that mixes with sperm to create semen.

 Prostate cancer is the most common cancer affecting men in the UK.
 It tends to develop quite slowly and people can live for a long time without symptoms or needing treatment.

 Prostate cancer is more common in men over 50 and is very rarely seen in men under 40.
 But if a first degree relative, such as father or brother, has prostate cancer aged 60 years old or younger, this puts you at increased risk.

 The younger you are at diagnosis, the more aggressive the cancer – and therefore the treatment – is likely to be.

 What are the symptoms of prostate cancer?